anvilistas/anvil-extras/docs/guides/modules/animations.rst

         Returns a Transition starting from width 0 and ending at the current width of the component.

-    .. desribe:: reversed(transition)
+    .. describe:: reversed(transition)

         Returns a Transition with all frames reversed for each property.

-.. class:: Effect(transiton, **effect_timing_options):
+.. class:: Effect(transition, **effect_timing_options):
     :noindex:

     Create an effect that can later be used to animate a component.
-    The first argument should be a Transtion object.
+    The first argument should be a Transition object.
     Other keyword arguments should be `effect timing options <https://developer.mozilla.org/en-US/docs/Web/API/EffectTiming>`_.

     .. method:: animate(self, component, use_ghost=False)